dustinnewman/dustinnewman.github.io/content/posts/journey-with-gans/index.md

 My first foray into generative models begins with generative adversarial models (or **GANs**).
 Introduced in 2014 by Ian Goodfellow et al. [^1], GANs quickly gained popularity for their ability to generate high quality, diverse, high-dimensional data samples.
 As you will soon see, however, the emphasis here is very much on "ability to," and not "tendency to," for GANs are notoriously sensitive to hyperparameters, often become unstable during training due to their adversarial nature, and are prone to vanishing gradients.
 Luckily, the generative capability of these models inspired an equally impressive volume of research and experimentation on how to mitigate these challenges and improve the performance of GANs for some truly amazing results.

+For all experiments here (except [ShellGAN](#shellgan)), I used the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset: 200k 178 x 218 pixels images of celebrities.
+The full dataset is labelled, but I was only interested in unsupervised learning here.

 ## GAN Overview

 GANs are composed of two models: the generator model and the discriminator model.
 The generator *generates* samples from the underlying distribution of the training data, while the discriminator *discriminates* between real samples from the training data and fake samples produced by the generator.
 The basic idea is to train the two models simultaneously, so that both improve together at similar rates.
 The training is adversarial because the generator's goal is to fool the discriminator with convincing fake samples, while the discriminator's goal is to determine which samples are from the data and which are generated.
 Ian Goodfellow uses the following analogy: